Olical/nfnl/README.md

 ## OS support

-Currently only developed for and tested on Arch Linux, but this should work find on OSX and I tried my best to support Windows without actually testing it.
+Currently only developed for and tested on Arch Linux, but this should work fine on OSX and I tried my best to support Windows without actually testing it.
 So I've ensured it uses the right path separators in all the places I can find.